Painters

 The studio is a garage.

-On why he painted outdoors whenever he could—the studio was for storing work, not making it.
+On why he painted outdoors whenever he could.

 I could not paint slowly if my life depended on it.
 Every effect is so transient, it must be rapidly painted.